-- Flood Emergency Response Planning -Council and the NSW SES are continuing to work on the local flood emergency response plans, and significant hydraulic analysis has been undertaken on other areas within the CBD.
-However, the updates have not been completed because of resourcing constraints, particularly for the Local Flood Plan - Flood Warning There is no specific recommendation in either plan regarding flood warning but Council is currently investigating a flood early warning system for the CBD, this has been presented to the Floodplain Risk Management Committee which endorsed the investigations - Community Awareness and Education -There are a number of recommendations within both plans with respect to community flood risk awareness and community education.
-Council has done little work in implementing these recommendations.
+- Flood Emergency Response Planning Council and the NSW SES are continuing to work on the local flood emergency response plans, and significant hydraulic analysis has been undertaken on other areas within the CBD.
+However, the updates have not been completed because of resourcing constraints, particularly for the Local Flood Plan

+- Flood Warning There is no specific recommendation in either plan regarding flood warning but Council has installed a flood early warning system for the CBD

+- Community Awareness and Education There are a number of recommendations

+within both plans with respect to

+community flood risk awareness and

+community education.
+Council has

+implemented its Floodsmart program in

+association with its warning system

+implementation.
+This makes flood related

+information available of Council's website

+and there have been other efforts made

+to disseminate information about flood

+risks to the community.